skirino/slides/slides/raft_fleet/slides.md

     - add missing member, remove extra member, replace leader with member in the desired node
     - to avoid contention, each node manages consensus groups whose leaders are expected to be on that node
     - node with too many failing members will be purged
-    - consensus group with majority failing is removed
+    - consensus group with majority failing is removed (as a last resort)

 ---